Circaevum/circaevum-dao-phase-1/README.md

 ### Contributor's Perspective
 Let's look at this model from the individual contributor's perspective.
 If somebody spends 20 hours a week for a quarter, that's about 250 hours.
-The first aproach to this was to aware 0.3% of Voting Rights and Profit-Sharing for every Quarter where a contributor delivered on this level of functionality.
+The first approach to this is to award 0.9% of Profit-Sharing (one Yin token) for every Quarter where a contributor delivered on this level of functionality.

-Another approach is to attribute the Yin and Yang tokens based on systems that need to developed and guaranteed long-term support.

-At the end of the day, the goal is to design small lean teams